Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 -   Add-ons: the README usually tells how to report bugs.
 -   [Plone issue tracker](https://github.com/plone/Products.CMFPlone/issues).

-Do not abuse the issue trackers by asking for support.
+Don't abuse the issue trackers by asking for support.